thespacecowboys45/blackjack-simulator/README.md

 	- # decks for simulation
 	- # games per round (of compiled tracking statistics)
 * make # of decks to use an input variable
+* add outcomes, bankroll, and runtime statitics output to graphite

 ##### v1.3
 * takeup development on windows machine (whitebox)